Shuruburu/Magma_ocean/README.md

-Heyoo, This is an offical gitHub of project on atmosphere modelling of magma rocky planets \n The project was propsed by Sean Jordan \n
+# 🌋 Atmospheric Modeling of Magma Rocky Planets

+Welcome to the official GitHub repository for our project on **atmospheric modeling of magma-covered rocky planets**.
+This research aims to simulate and analyze the **thermal, chemical, and dynamic properties** of exoplanetary atmospheres under extreme surface conditions.

+The project was originally proposed by **Sean Jordan** and continues to explore how **magma